-- all operating configurations, such as start-up, at-power operation, shutdown, maintenance, testing, surveillance, and refuelling - configurations and uses of the reactor facility - interactions between the reactor and any experimental devices, including: - a. administrative procedures - b. controls - c. additional equipment related to the experimental devices
+- 1. all operating configurations, such as start-up, at-power operation, shutdown, maintenance, testing, surveillance, and refuelling - 2. configurations and uses of the reactor facility - 3. interactions between the reactor and any experimental devices, including: - 1. administrative procedures - 2. controls - 3. additional equipment related to the experimental devices